EtienneAb3d/cAImanPG/README.md

 Click on the "Envoyer" button.

-Wait for the responses, it should be like:
+Wait for the responses, answer should be like:

 > Bonjour Roger,
 >